aluhrs/Optimal_Bike_Share_Locations/README.md

 I could improve my app by adding additional options such as crime or proximity to bike friendly routes.
 A more expansive improvement would be dynamically pulling updated votes on the crowd sourcing webpage.
 A new vote would update my database, which would then the recalculate the optimal locations.

 ###Technologies Used:
-1. Python/Javascript/jQuery/HTML/CSS
+1. Python/Javascript/jQuery/HTML/CSS/JSON/ajax
 2. Flask
 3. Postgres
-4. Google Maps API
+4. Google Maps API - Elevation and Places
 5. Beautiful Soup - Web Scraper
-6. Scipy and Numpy for Kmeans Clustering
+6. Scipy and Numpy - Kmeans Clustering Algorithm
+7. Deployed on Heroku and Monitored with New Relic